azaleas/gizmo/readme.md

 **Authentication via OneTouch**

-LoginView first tests if user has a device enabled by sending a request to authy API. if user doesn't have enabled device with Authy app installed, then authentication falls back to sms/softtoken.
-If user has Authy app, then authy_id and uuid (returned back from API call) are saved in session and user gets redirected to verify-onetouch page.
+LoginView first tests if user has a enabled device with Authy app, by sending a request to authy API. if user doesn't have enabled device with Authy app installed, then authentication falls back to sms/softtoken.
+If user has Authy app, then authy_id and uuid (returned back from API call) are saved in session and user gets redirected to **verify-onetouch** page.
 This page uses AJAX to test if user approved/denied the Authy request on the device.
-To send and verify the Authy approval, authy_check view was created.
+To verify the Authy approval, **authy_check** view was created.
 It sends a GET request to authy API and checks if the returned response has appropriate status message.
-Three actions are made according to status message:
+Three actions are made depending on the returned status message:

- - status == "denied" - Alert box alerts the user that Request was denied and gets redirerted to Login Page.
+ - status == "denied" - Alert box alerts the user that Request was denied and user gets redirerted to Login Page.
  - status == "pending" - AJAX call receives "pending" as a response and after short period of time sends a new AJAX call.
 AJAX calls are sent using setTimeout, until "denied" or "approved" is returned as a response.
  - status == "approved" - User gets logged in by authy_check view and then user is redirected to dashboard page.

  **Logout**

- Logout flushes all the caches and logs out the user redirects to Log out page.
+ Logout flushes all the caches and logs out the user and redirects to Log out page.
 It uses the Django default authentication system.
+Overriden logout template is created inside account app.

 ----------

 #### Local Tests and Heroku demo:

-For Authy OneTouch/SoftToken tests, Authy Chrome App was used.
+For Authy OneTouch/SoftToken tests, **Authy Chrome App** was used.

 **For Local Setup:**

 - Install requirements from requirements/local.txt
  - whitenoise can be uninstalled if it's not required (it's recommended for heroku).
-Also, clear up wsgi.py to avoid any issuse:
+Also, clear up wsgi.py to avoid any issues:
 ```
 import os